snapframework/snap-website/templates/tutorials/snap-api.md

 ~~~~~~~~~~~~~~~

 Let's build our toy application and run it again.
 Now we have a perfectly
-useless server that echos paths that start with `echo`.
+useless server that echos paths that start with `echo/`.

 ~~~~~~ {.shell}
 $ curl localhost:8000/echo/foo; echo